-The Codecov pull request comment is a highly detailed overview of a pull request.
-It provides details on the coverage changes in the pull request that help with speeding up code review, and ensuring that pull requests are well tested.
-The comment is customizable to fit your desired needs.
+The Codecov pull request comment is a quick overview of how a pull request (and relevant commits) will affect the code coverage.
+This simple integration allows developers to see the effects of their work, without having to leave the familiar Github UI.
+The PR comment provides details on the coverage changes in the pull request that help with speeding up code reviews, and ensuring that all incoming features and fixes are well tested.
+The comment is customizable to adjust the behavior and logic, as well as the actual output, please see below for configuration details.

 It is important to understand what

-comment layout"reach, diff, flags, files" behaviordefault require_changesfalse # if true: only post the comment if coverage changes require_baseno # [yes :: must have a base report to post] require_headyes # [yes :: must have a head report to post] branchesnull
+comment: # this is a top-level key layout: "reach, diff, flags, files" behavior: default require_changes: false # if true: only post the comment if coverage changes require_base: no # [yes :: must have a base report to post] require_head: yes # [yes :: must have a head report to post]

 Customize your comment layout by choosing the order and types of components to include.
 Below is an example of a layout for